NautilusTrader

 • Futures: 0ms (unthrottled)

-There is a limitation of one order book per instrument per trader instance.
-As stream subscriptions may vary, the latest order book data (deltas or snapshots) subscription will be used by the Binance data client.
+Only one order book per instrument per trader instance is supported.
+When stream subscriptions vary, the Binance data client uses the latest order book data subscription (deltas or snapshots).

 Order book snapshot rebuilds will be triggered on: